ShutUpAndWrite/community-docs/docs/reddit.md

 Do:

+* **Keep feedback requests under 3,500 words.** You may request as many individual pieces of writing within that limit as you like, so long as the total ends up under 3,500 words.
+This is a hard limit - any requests over 3,500 words will be removed.
 * **Include [feedback] somewhere in the title.** Failure to do so will prevent JotBot from recognizing it as a feedback thread, meaning you won't be able to give points to anyone who responds.
 Also, requests for feedback are not allowed outside of the official feedback system, so your post will be removed.
 * **Put your word count in the title.** Being up-front about your wordcount will help others match up their current attention span with your work.
 * **Explain the purpose of the piece.** Is it an excerpt?
 A poem?
 A stand-alone short story?
 Something you're planning on submitting to a magazine?
 Context helps tremendously.
 A middle chapter from a novel can look like a pointless short story if you don't tell anyone what it is.